Go get it (command)

 Be aware that in the South Qikiqtaaluk region, you may hear or see the following alternate endings:

 |takuginnga||You see me.|

-These endings vary depending on the last consonant of the root they are added to:
+These endings vary depending on the last consonant of the root they are added to:after Q:

 In an earlier lesson, we introduced verb endings that involve both a subject and an object:

 These are used to make simple statements.
-There are a corresponding set of affixes that are used to ask questions that involve two people:
+There are a corresponding set of affixes that are used to ask questions that indicate a subject and an object: